 The Mathematics and Statistics Faculty provides learning opportunities for students from within the Mathematics and Statistics learning area of the New Zealand Curriculum.

 Mathematics is the exploration and use of patterns and relationships in quantities, space and time.
 Statistics is the exploration and use of patterns and relationships in data.
-These two disciplines are related involve but different ways of thinking and of solving problems.
-Both equip students with effective ways for investigating, interpreting, explaining, and making sense of the world in which they live.
+These two disciplines are related, however, involve different ways of thinking and of solving problems.
+Both equip students with effective methods for investigating, interpreting, explaining, and making sense of the world in which they live.

 Mathematics and Statistics is a compulsory subject selection at Lynfield College from Year 9 to Year 11.

 At Lynfield College our learning programmes in Years 9 and 10 are based on the Number and Algebra, Geometry and Measurement and Statistics (and Probability) strands of the New Zealand Curriculum (2007), currently being refreshed.
 Development of effective and efficient Numeracy strategies is an integral part of each course and students are encouraged to generalise the properties of these strategies, leading towards development of algebraic thinking and reasoning skills.
 The new Numeracy standard was piloted in 2022 at Lynfield College with our Year 10 cohort.
 Two assessment opportunities are offered each year, from Year 9 upwards for those students who are working at curriculum levels 4/5.
 Numerate students will be able to apply three process ideas of formulating, employing, interpreting and evaluating Mathematics and Statistics in a range of situations.
 They will be knowledgeable in the seven content ideas of operations on numbers, relationships (graphs), location and navigation, spatial properties and representations, measurement, statistics and data and elements of chance (probability).
 Attaining the ten Numeracy credits is a requirement for NCEA certification.

 Students are offered the opportunity to participate in regional, national and international Mathematics competitions.
 Some preparation towards these competitions is available during class time.
 In recent years several Lynfield students have achieved at the highest level in each competition.